rodeo33/Getting-and-cleaning-data-project/UCI HAR Dataset/codebook.md

 Mean was taken for each subject and activity.

-##Following are variables present in dataset:
+## Following are variables present in dataset:

-####activityLbl
+#### 1. activityLbl
 Character(180)
--Contains label to identify actions of subject
+- Contains label to identify actions of subject
 It has 6 distinct values:
 1 WALKING
 2 WALKING_UPSTAIRS